 The Company determines if an arrangement is a lease at inception.
 Operating leases are included in operating lease right-of-use ("ROU") assets, current portion of operating lease liabilities, and operating lease liabilities, net of current portion on the Company's consolidated balance sheets.
-Finance leases are included in property and equipment, current portion of long-term debt, and long-term debt, net of current portion on the consolidated balance sheets.
+Finance leases are included in property and equipment, other accrued expenses and current liabilities, and other long-term liabilities on the consolidated balance sheets.
 The Company did not receive any lease concessions related to COVID-19 that had a material effect on the Company's consolidated financial statements.